 Financial exploitation comes in many forms, ranging from employees, caregivers and even family members who take money and property from the elderly without permission, to con artists who wheedle and trick financial information, checks and cold cash from trusting seniors.
 Employees who deal directly with seniors in banks are uniquely positioned to detect and prevent financial abuse of this kind.

-Attorney General Greg Abbott recognizes the excellent work of bank employees who have gone the extra mile to protect senior Texans.
+Attorney General Ken Paxton recognizes the excellent work of bank employees who have gone the extra mile to protect senior Texans.
 He is also urging all bank employees to look out for senior customers who may be vulnerable to financial exploitation.
 You can help!
 On this page we provide information about situations where an alert teller, or other bank employee could intervene to protect a senior customer.

 In each of the four situations described below, a senior customer is in danger of falling victim to financial exploitation.
 For each scenario, we have provided a short video clip to illustrate how the situation may appear to the bank employee, and how the bank employee could intervene to help.